zenwarr/microhex-js/README.md

 Microhex is crossplatform binary-editing software based on web technologies (JavaScript, Node.JS, Electron).

-You should have Node.js installed to use this application.
+You should have Node.js (v >= 6.0) and npm (>= 3.0) installed to use this application.
 Visit http://nodejs.org/ to get information about installing it.
-Additionally, run

-    npm install -g electron-prebuilt bower

-to install required dependencies.
-Make sure that installed electron executable is accessible from your path (if you are using Windows).

-Go to root directory of microhex-js (where app.js is located).
-Open command shell and run the following
+Go to root directory of microhex-js (where package.json file is located).
+Open command shell and run the following command to install required dependencies:
-commands:

     npm install

-    bower install
+Next step is to build application files.
+Run

+    npm run build

+to compile application.

 Now application is ready to start.
-Run it:
+Run it with:

-    electron .
+    npm start

-In order to run tests you should install nodeunit with the following command:
+In order to launch tests you should run:

-    npm install -g nodeunit

-All test are located in 'test' directory.
-You can run only single test package with command (example)

-    nodeunit test/utils

-or all tests in once:

-    node test/all.js
+    npm run build-and-test